bitfireAT/davx5-manual/technical_information.rst

 be shifted to the available time zone.

-For instance, if an event has a start time of *10:00 Custom Time Zone*, DAVx⁵ will use the *Custom Time Zone* :code:`VTIMEZONE` to calculate the corresponding time in the system default time zone, let's say 12:00 *Europe/Vienna*, and then save the event as 12:00 *Europe/Vienna*.
+For instance, if an event has a start time of *10:00 Custom Time Zone*, DAVx⁵ will use the *Custom Time Zone* ``VTIMEZONE`` to calculate the corresponding time in the system default time zone, let's say 12:00 *Europe/Vienna*, and then save the event as 12:00 *Europe/Vienna*.

 .. warning::